michael-mueller-git/funscript-copilot/README.md

 # funscript-copilot

 Currently this project only support Linux.
+In Addition you need to install my Fork of OFS which supports Addition websocket functions.

 ## Setup